wercker-labs/wercker-blog/source/posts/2013-06-13-Wercker-heroku-addon-in-beta.md

 ## Your first build and deploy

 If all went well your first build is triggered after you've succesfully run `wercker create`.
-Upon any subsequent `git push` commands wercker gets triggered and will run your a build.
-You will also be able to add any teammembers you might have for this application.
+Upon any subsequent `git push` commands wercker gets triggered and will run a build.
+You will also be able to add any teammembers you might have for this application to wercker.

-You are now ready to deploy your build to Heroku, if it passed of course.
+You are now ready to deploy your build to Heroku (if it passed of course).
 You can deploy your build in two ways:

 - Through the command line interface via the `wercker deploy` command.
 The CLI will ask which build you want to deploy to which target (you could after all, have multiple Heroku applications)
 - Through the wercker wizard.
 As said, running `heroku addons:open wercker` will open the dashboard and you are now ready initiate your first deploy.
 See below:

 ![image](http://f.cl.ly/items/150j0P2L1x1Q2w1E3o3U/Screen%20Shot%202013-06-13%20at%203.01.46%20PM.png)

+Note that wercker also has autodeployment, we blogged about it [here](http://blog.wercker.com/2013/06/05/Autodeployment.html).

 ## Supported Languages and Services